 If you are a Druva Cloud administrator, you can configure SSO for your Druva account.
 At the time of configuration, you must provide IdP details that you obtained at the time of working with your IdP.

-- In the settings page, in the Single Sign-On row, click Edit.
+- In the Single Sign-On section, click Edit.
 The Edit Single Sign-On Settings window appears.

 - Provide the appropriate information for each field.